 CSHC recognizes the importance of clear and frequent communication between parents/guardians and the school.
-To that end the school will provide detailed information on its school website and will provide students with a policy/agenda book, and utilize the automated telephone system to communicate student absence and other important information.
+To that end the school will provide detailed information on its school website and will utilize the automated telephone system to communicate student absence and other important information.
 Parents and students can monitor academic progress through the Parent Portal which provides live attendance and gradebook information.
 Mid-term and final report cards will be issued during each semester.
 Formal conferences with parents, students and teachers will also be scheduled during each semester.